 At the gift shop inside the converted house, jams and spreads are available as well as the wines and vinegars for purchase.

 Also on the property is a restored barn.
 This is where the wood fired pizza oven is located.
 Try one their pizzas, whose crust is made with their artisan vinegar.
 The 12-inch Amatriciana was yummy!
-Enjoy your wine and pizza on the picnic tables near the vineyard.
+Enjoy wine and pizza on the picnic tables near the vineyard.

 For hours and more info, visit the Black Prince Winery website.